MolecularAI/QSARtuna/README.md

-# QPTUNA: QSAR using Optimization for Hyperparameter Tuning (formerly Optuna AZ)
+# QSARtuna 𓆛: QSAR using Optimization for Hyperparameter Tuning (formerly Optuna AZ)

 Build predictive models for CompChem with hyperparameters optimized by [Optuna](https://optuna.org/).